Essay Writing Advice

 Why are we asking this?

-Although we don't require you to pursue the major you write down on your application, we want to know that you're able to articulate your academic interests and future goals.
+Although we don't require you to pursue the major you write down on your application, we want to know that you're able to articulate your academic interests and the depth of your curiosity.
 It gives you a chance to help the admissions committee understand your motivations, and commitment to the mission of Caltech.
+By sharing more about your authentic interest and future plans, we begin to understand how and why you would thrive at Caltech.

 Tips for answering this question: